J. Joseph Garrahy: Political career

 Garrahy was elected to the Rhode Island Senate in 1962 as a Democrat, and served there until 1968.
 While in the Senate, he also served as Deputy Majority leader from 1963 onwards.

-In 1968, Garrahy was elected the 61st Lieutenant Governor of Rhode Island, and served in that office until 1977.
+In 1968, Garrahy was elected the 61st lieutenant governor, and served in that office until 1977.

 Governorship

 In November 1976 Garrahy was elected Governor of Rhode Island, defeating Republican James Taft in the general election with 54 percent of the vote.
 He took office in January 1977 and served as governor until 1985, after being reelected in 1978, 1980 and 1982.
 By the end of his four terms, Garrahy was immensely popular, and likely could have served longer if he wanted.
 On his death in 2012, Garrahy was remembered as a "people's governor" and a friend of the working class.

 Achievements

 During his time as Governor, Garrahy: